Kircheneer/blog/site/content/articles/docker-alongside-gns3-on-a-windows-amd-system.md

 ## Installing GNS3 in a Ubuntu VM

 *You need a working Ubuntu VM with a network interface bridged to the internet-facing interface of the host system to follow along.
-Seeing as there are already lots of very good tutorials on virtualization and the installation of Ubuntu I won't cover this here.
+Seeing as there are already lots of good tutorials on virtualization and the installation of Ubuntu I won't cover this here.
 Free options are for example [VirtualBox](https://www.virtualbox.org/) or [VMWare Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) (assuming you use it non-commercially).*